augustoliks/loguru-gelf-extension/README.md

 pip3.7 install gelfguru
 ```

 # How to Use

-If you configure loguru instance with `gelfguru`, you only need to execute:
+If you configure Loguru instance with `gelfguru`, you only need to execute:

 ```python
 from loguru import logger